betrybe/stylelint-linter-action/README.md

-# ESLint Linter Action
+# Stylelint Linter Action

-A GitHub action that evaluates projects with [ESLint](https://eslint.org/) and comments the evaluation outcome on the student's pull request.
+A GitHub action that evaluates projects with [Stylelint](https://stylelint.io/) and comments the evaluation outcome on the student's pull request.

 ## Inputs